 The process of materials discovery is complex and iterative, requiring a level of expertise to be done effectively.
 Materials workflows that require human judgement present a specific challenge to the discovery process, which can be leveraged as an opportunity to introduce digital technologies.

-In the lab, many tasks require manual data collection and judgement.
+In the lab, many tasks require manual data collection and judgment.
 And even with an expert running the task, results (as well as the decisions based on them) can be highly variable.
 One expert will make decisions that deviate significantly from those of their peers and even from their own prior decisions.
 This variability creates risk and can impact the businesses bottom line.
 For example:

 - Unnecessary time and expertise spent on routine tasks that can be standardized– pulling experts away from the high-value work that requires their more advanced skills and knowledge